 articulates a version of Goodman's "new riddle of induction" that applies very generally to learners in nature; develops a model showing how that problem might be solved by means of a simple form of reinforcement learning in the context of an experiment on task-switching in rhesus macaques

-Learning and the Evolution of Fairmindedness
+(6) Learning as a Mechanism in the Evolution of Fairness

 uses the "indirect evolutionary approach," developed in economics, to model the evolution of inequity aversion in the context of the Nash demand game

-Alexander Bain on Learning and Control
+(7) Alexander Bain on Learning and Control

 draft available on request